MSIA/2022-msia423-shenglangzhou-project/README.md

 #### Vision:

 Getting credit card approval is quite a headache for many people, especially for people who do not have a long and valid credit history.
 What's even worse is that everytime a person received a rejection for a credit card application, it will exert negative impact on the credit score of that person, making the next application harder to approve.
-To help increase the chance of the approval rate and avoid potential negative impact of unsuccessful application, this app help those applicants pre-determine whether it is worthwhile to give it a shot.
+To help increase the chance of the approval rate and avoid potential negative impact of unsuccessful application, this app helps those applicants pre-determine whether it is worthwhile to give it a shot.

 #### Mission: